What does Gü mean?

 What are the recycling instructions for your packaging? (ramekin, foil, box)

-What can I do with empty ramekins?
+What can I do with my empty ramekins?

 Are you an influencer looking to collaborate?